MuhammadGb/Skibble/README.md

 # E-Commerce Platform

-Welcome to the **E-Commerce Platform**, a modern and responsive web application for online shopping.
-This project leverages cutting-edge technologies to deliver a seamless user experience, complete with advanced functionality such as SEO optimization, search, filtering, pagination, and cart management.
+**Shop Ease** isa modern and responsive web application for online shopping.
+It has advanced functionalities such as SEO optimization, search, filtering, pagination, and cart management.

 ---